BrownDogGadgets/CrazyCircuits/Development/README.md

 KiCad is a free, open source schematic capture and board layout tool that can be downloaded for Linux, Mac, and Windows. <a href="#">Get KiCad here</a>.

-The Rewire Circuit library contains Rewire Modules.
-The Rewire Modules contain a schematic symbol in the rewire.lib and rewire.dcm component library, and board layout symbol in the Rewire_Circuits.pretty folder.
+The Crazy Circuit library contains Crazy Modules.
+The Crazy Modules contain a schematic symbol in the crazy.lib and crazy.dcm component library, and board layout symbol in the Crazy_Circuits.pretty folder.

-The template makes it easy to create a new Rewire Circuit kit in KiCad.
+The template makes it easy to create a new Crazy Circuit kit in KiCad.
 Just add symbols, connect the symbols with wires, arrange the footprints on the printed circuit board, and add an outline showing the edge of the board or boards.

 <img src="battery-module.png" style="width:100%;">